JellyTitan/SofleKeyboard/docs/build_guide_choc_mx.md

 The Sofle Choc MX is a variant of the Sofle Choc that supports both [Kailh Choc v1 switches](https://deskthority.net/wiki/Kailh_PG1350_series) & [Kailh Choc v2 switches](https://deskthority.net/wiki/Kailh_PG1353_series), which support MX keycaps.

+This guide is based off the [http://choc.brianlow.com](Sofle Choc guide by Brian Low).
+The components are layed out in a similar fashion.

 Like the standard Sofle Choc:
   - Kailh hotswap sockets are required.
   - Per-key RGB remains optional and uses the relatively easy to solder SK6812 MINI-E LEDs.